Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Gross Vehicle Weight Rating (GVWR)

 When it comes to towing capacity, understanding the Gross Vehicle Weight Rating (GVWR) is crucial.
-The GVWR is the maximum weight that a vehicle is designed to carry, including the vehicle itself, passengers, cargo, and tongue weight.
+The GVWR is the maximum that a vehicle is designed to carry, including the vehicle itself, passengers, cargo, and tongue weight.
 Exceeding the GVWR can lead to unsafe driving conditions, decreased vehicle performance, and potential damage to the vehicle.
 It is important to always stay within the GVWR limit to ensure safe towing.

 Gross Combined Weight Rating (GCWR)